e-vdb/battleship-game/README.md

 # battleships-game

+## Summary
-Tkinter implementation of battleships game
+Tkinter implementation of battleship game
+To learn more about this game, visit https://en.wikipedia.org/wiki/Battleship_(game)

+## Repository content
 In construction